The Church

 Bicknell’s idealism found practical expression in other ways.
 Though disenchanted with the church, Clarence had become enchanted by Bordighera, soon buying the Villa Rosa from Mrs. Fanshawe Walker and making it his home for the rest of his life.
 Bordighera had history (though much less than the neighbouring town of Ventimiglia), but it had no collected centre for its history or for a broader cultural life.
 So Bicknell built one, the Museo Bicknell.
 It was opened in 1888.
 For the architect of the Museo Bicknell we quote from MARVELS: The Life of Clarence Bicknell by Valerie Lester (2018)… Clarence “commissioned the British architect Clarence Tait, who elaborated on Clarence’s ideas, applied his knowledge to them, and drew up the design for the building”.
 On one of the fireplaces are the initial in crests of those who collaborated on the creation of the museum, CT, GG, FG and CB: Clarence Tait, Giovenale Gastaldi, Francesco Giovannelli and Clarence Bicknell.
 [MB March 2019].
 Brick-built with a round-arched loggia, it has rather the feel of a Romanesque-revival church.
 Its main room is a big central chamber, with a stage at one end, and grand fireplaces on each long wall.
 These are decorated with patterns using plant motifs, in the distinctive style Bicknell was to use to perfection in the Casa Fontanalba.
 Re-fitted, the museum still plays that role.
 Its central room was the memorable venue for an anniversary conference in 1988, the exhibition for the 2018 centenary of his death and many other talks, lectures, art and music events.

 Clarence continued his pastoral work in Bordighera and the environs, mostly in helping the poor, but little is written of the tangible aspects of this work.
 He was a pacifist and found the idea of a world war on his doorstep (the Italian army entrenched themselves firmly in the Alps above his house at Casterino and visited him there from time to time) difficult to countenance or to write about.
 In the years before the 1914-1918 war he threw what time he had left after his semi professional pursuits into Esperanto, which he considered a force for good and for world peace.
-He created an Esperanto group in Bordighera, photo above.
+He created an Esperanto group in Bordighera, photo right.
 In 1914, when World War I broke out, Clarence was at the Esperantist Congress in Paris looking after a party of blind Esperantists whom he safely escorted back to their homes in Italy

 He may not have been paying homage to an established religion but his heart was in the right place.